 They are the face of your brand.
 I cannot tell you the number of practices I’ve seen that struggled with a poor online reputation due to poor customer service or unfriendliness up front.
 How the folks up front answer the phones and interact with your patients will make you or break you.

 Even great dentists who are liked by their patients won’t survive if the team provides poor customer service.
-Just take a look at the examples below.

 Tips for Hiring at the Front Desk